• About

 recent press releases

-• Kuano wins Innovate UK grant o2h Ventures backed Kuano wins Innovate UK funding for designing the next generation of cancer drugs 18 January, 2023
+• o2h-ventures o2h Ventures backed Kuano wins Innovate UK funding for designing the next generation of cancer drugs 18 Jan 2023

 o2h-ventures